 For instance, the method proposed by Bhattacharya, Zhang, and Andersen (2011) smartly avoids the problem of path dependence of line integrals by integrating along trajectories, removing thus the freedom of path choice.
 The price paid is that this algorithm cannot guarantee simultaneous continuity at all equilibria and along separatrices for general systems.

 A more theoretical review of pseudopotential computation, for a mathematically oriented audience, can be found in Zhou et al. (2012).
 Here, different criterions are used to decompose the dynamics in a scalar potential and an extra term.
-Unfortunately, our experience is that those methods, despite its obvious quality, have a limited impact outside the physicist community due to their mathematical complexity.
+Unfortunately, our experience is that those methods, despite their obvious quality, have a limited impact outside the physicist community due to their mathematical complexity.

 The algorithm we present here is an attempt to preserve as much as possible from the classical potential theory while keeping the mathematical complexity as low as possible.
 Indeed, it calculates the closest classical potential to our problem (and thus the exact one in case it exists).
 The price we pay is to calculate a potential that, in general, is only locally meaningful.
-The estimated error lets us know where does this happen.
+The estimated error lets us know where this does happen.
 Additionaly, our algorithm provides:

 Simplicity.
 The required mathematical background is covered by any introductory course in linear algebra and vector calculus.